What is Juneteenth?

 Address: 740 E 56th Pl, Chicago, IL 60637

-Celebrating Black business in Chicago, the free pop-up market is to take place on June 19.
+The free pop-up market, which will take place on June 19, celebrates Black business in Chicago.
 There, you’ll find plenty of vendors celebrating Black beauty, food, and fashion.
-Over the years, the space has turned into a popular Let’s Party For The Culture dance party with tickets going for $15.
+Over the years, the space has turned into a popular Let’s Party For The Culture dance party, with tickets going for $15.

 Address: 5311 S Lake Park Ave W, Chicago, IL 60615

-From June 16-18th, Garfield Park is coming together to celebrate with a 3-day experience featuring educational programming that centers and enhances Black culture.
-The family-friendly festival includes informational workshops, live music performances, a variety of activities, and great food to enjoy!
+From June 16-18th, Garfield Park is coming together to celebrate with a three-day experience featuring educational programming that centers and enhances Black culture.
+The family-friendly festival includes informational workshops, live music performances, a variety of activities, and great food!

 Address: Garfield Park Gold Dome 100 N Central Park Ave.
 Chicago, IL 60624